The Art of Zion National Park

 After the park was established, art pulled visitors to the canyon so that they might see its beauty first-hand.
 In 1926, the Union Pacific Railroad commissioned artist Howard Russell Butler to complete a series of landscapes to promote the scenic marvels of the Colorado Plateau.
 Butler’s wall-size paintings of Zion engulf the viewer and showcase the immense sandstone cliffs and narrow canyon walls.
 These paintings traveled the country and are now a part of the museum collection at Zion National Park.
 The Butler paintings represent the early period of the National Park Service promoting visitation of these new areas and developing better transportation to these parks in Utah.

-Today Zion National Park is encouraging artists to continue to create masterpieces.
-Zion National Park and Zion Natural History Association recruit artists from the local community to produce, exhibit, and sell their art in the Zion Human History Museum.
+Today, Zion National Park is encouraging artists to create masterpieces.
+Zion National Park and the Zion Natural History Association recruit artists from the local community to produce, exhibit, and sell their art in the Zion Human History Museum.
 A variety of artists using a variety of mediums will rotate their work through the space throughout the season.

 Did You Know?

 During the summer or fall, you may see a tarantula crossing a road or trail in Zion National Park.
 But don’t be frightened-- tarantulas are actually amazing arachnids--gentle, basically harmless creatures that have suffered a bum rap.
 More...